cehirim1/cehirim1/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-# 🔭 I’m currently working on full functional e-commerce website using React, JS, Node, webpack, Firebase etc to build projects and hone my skills.
+- 🔭 I’m currently working on a full functional e-commerce website using React, JS, Node, webpack, Firebase etc while honing my skills.
-# 🌱 I’m currently learning TypeScript and MongoDB
+-🌱 I’m currently learning TypeScript and MongoDB
-# 💬 Ask me about food - cuisines around the globe, projects I have worked on, everything Java
+- 💬 Ask me about food - cuisines around the globe, projects I have worked on, everything Java
-# 📫 How to reach me: LinkedIn
+- 📫 How to reach me: LinkedIn
-# 🤔 I’m looking for fullstack web development/ data engineering roles
+- 🤔 I’m looking for fullstack web development/ data engineering roles
-#  😄 Pronouns: She/Her
+- 😄 Pronouns: She/Her
-# ⚡ Fun fact: When I was young I wanted to be an Astronaut and be out of this world on a journey around the planets 😄 🪐🪐🪐🪐🪐🪐
+- ⚡ Fun fact: When I was young I wanted to be an Astronaut and be out of this world on a journey around the planets 😄 🪐🪐🪐🪐🪐🪐
 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/https://www.linkedin.com/in/chisom-ehirim/)